rhaido/blog/2013/08/16/02-build-you-ansible-empire.md

 summary: Here I am trying to give brief summary about current BE/CO ansible structure, its advantages and disadvantages

 ## Code storage
-You can find playbooks and roles in /acc/sys/default/ansible.
-As usually, the cs-ccr-feop is a primary source of knowledge.
-The auxiliary playbooks are:
+You can find playbooks and roles in __/acc/sys/default/ansible__.
+As usually, the *cs-ccr-feop* is a primary source of knowledge.
+The auxiliary playbooks and scripts situated outside of this directory are:

-* /acc/sys/slc6/adm/acc-bootstrap.yml - bootstrapping playbook
+  * __/acc/sys/slc6/adm/acc-bootstrap.yml__ - bootstrapping playbook

-* /acc/sys/slc6/adm/acc-migration2ans.yml - playbook to migrate BEupdate
+  * __/acc/sys/slc6/adm/acc-migration2ans.yml__ - playbook to migrate BEupdate
     machine.

-* ~pca/SYSADM/ansible-massive - massive execution of either ansible or ansible playbook depending on the options
+  * __~pca/SYSADM/ansible-massive__ - massive execution of either ansible or ansible playbook depending on the options

 ## Bootstrapping process

-Bootstrapping process is integrated into our current installation model.
+Bootstrapping process is integrated into our current installation model (step by step):

 1. PXE-boot

-2. Kickstart installation
+1. Kickstart installation

-3. Kickstart puts a small piece of code inside /etc/rc.local, which executes, in its turn, BEinstall script
+1. Kickstart puts a small piece of code inside __/etc/rc.local__ - execution of _BEinstall_ script.

-4. Reboot
+1. Reboot

-5. Execution of BEinstall script from /etc/rc.local
+1. Execution of BEinstall script from _/etc/rc.local_

-    1. Ansible installation from epel and its fast configuration
+    2. Ansible installation from epel and its fast configuration

-    2. ansible-playbook with /acc/sys/slc6/adm/acc-bootstrap.yml, which does:
+    2. ansible-playbook execution with __/acc/sys/slc6/adm/acc-bootstrap.yml__, which does:

         * configuration of automounter

+        * temporary creation of _/acc/sys_ symlink to _cs-ccr-felab_

-        * copy acc_facts module from NFS to /usr/share/asnible and execute it
+        * copy _acc_facts_ module from NFS to _/usr/share/asnible_ and execute it

-        * obtain __bootsrv__ variable and create /acc/sys symlink to
+        * obtain proper __bootsrv__ variable and create _/acc/sys_ symlink to _/nfs/${bootsrv}/sys_ firectory

-          /nfs/${bootsrv}/sys
-        * copy be-ansible script to local disk in /var/lib/anisble
+        * copy be-ansible script to local disk in _/var/lib/ansible_

-    3. Execute be-ansible and show the output and write to a file using tee
+    2. Execute _be-ansible_, show the output and write to a file using tee in the same time

 ## be-ansible
+This script is a wrapper around _ansible-playbook_ executable.
+Its main goals
+are:

-This script is a wrapper around ansible-playbook.
-Its main goal is to form the "local" ansible local role (about it later) and  execute beupdate.yml with ansible-playbook with various options, like:
+* to form the "local" ansible role (about it later)

+* execute _beupdate.yml_ with _ansible-playbook_ with various options, like:

-* execute it --verbose option
+    * with _--verbose_ command line option

     * redirection of stdout to the specified file

-* write log lines to remote server in case of non-zero return code of ansible playbook
+    * send log lines to remote server in case of non-zero return code from _ansible-playbook_ invocation.

-* syncing with remote folder with/without ansible-playbook execution
+    * syncing with remote folder with/without re-execution of _ansible-playbook_

-* execute playbook for category in order to have tags functionality (execution one particular task/set of tasks from the whole playbook).
+    * execution of task(s) marked with certain tag.

+    * etc (see help message, _-h_ option).

 ## beupdate.yml and other playbooks.

-Briefly, the principle process of beupdate.yml playbook execution could be described with the following steps:
+The principle process of _beupdate.yml_ playbook execution could be briefly described with the following steps:

-* At first, the following fact should be noticed: several playbooks are statically included inside beupdate.yml.
-Ansible "include" has extremely static nature (C-like), therefore all included playbooks should exist at the moment of ansible-playbook execution.
-As the results, at the end the one big "virtual" playbook is executed.
+* At first, the following fact should be noticed: several playbooks are statically included inside _beupdate.yml_.
+Ansible __include__ statement has extremely static nature (C-like), therefore all included playbooks should exist at the moment of __parsing__ ansible playbooks.
+As the result, all playbokos are combined in the one big "virtual" playbook, which is executed later.

-* after several preparational steps, acc_facts scripts is executed as an ansible module.
-This script exports certain veriables to ansible process (also participation in various arrays of HOSTSsource) and among them is the __role__ variable.
+* after several preparational steps, _acc_facts_ script is executed as an ansible module.
+This script exports certain veriables to ansible process (also participation in various arrays of _HOSTSsource_) and among them is the __role__ variable.

-* group_by ansible module invocation with __role__ as a key.
+* __group_by__ ansible module invocation with __role__ as a key.
 This creates the full-featured ansible group with the name obtained from __role__ variable.
-  Each playbook: console.yml, server.yml, pvss.yml, etc - has the __hosts__
+  Each playbook: _console.yml_, _server.yml_, _pvss.yml_, etc - has the __hosts__
-  line, which defines the groups of hosts it corresponds with.
-As a result, the with role, for example, "console" will execute the playbook with string "hosts: console" inside.
+  line, which defines the group of hosts it corresponds with.
+As a result, the role, for example, "console" will execute the playbook with string "hosts: console" inside.

-* each particular playbook is relatively small, it contains the fixed role set:
+* each particular playbook is relatively small and contains the inclusions of the roles:

-    * base - base role is used by every category of the machine
+    * _base_ - base role is used by every category of the machine

-    * server - role is used by java servers (server.yml), pvss servers (pvss.yml), etc.
+    * _server_ - role is used by java servers (server.yml), pvss servers
+      (pvss.yml), etc.

-    * console - role is used by operational consoles (console.yml) and virtual machines for developers.
+    * _console_ - role is used by operational consoles (console.yml) and
+      virtual machines for developers.

     * some other roles with obvious names

-    * local - this role is used for per-host configuration and is rather special.
+    * _local_ - this role is used for per-host configuration and is rather special.
-      It is formed dynamically in be-ansible script by copying files and folders with pre-defined names from __/acc/sys/pca/<hostname>/playbook__ NFS directory to __/var/lib/ansible/roles/local__ on the local disk.
-Each playbook has this role, even if there is not any specific per-host config, because ansible __roles__ do not assume code existence, only the directory structure is necessary.
+      It is formed dynamically by _be-ansible script_ by copying files and folders with pre-defined names from __/acc/sys/pca/<hostname>/playbook__ NFS directory to __/var/lib/ansible/roles/local__ on the local disk.
+Each playbook has this role, even if there is no any specific config, because role functionality of ansible does not enforce code existence, only the proper directory structure is necessary.

-## anisble-massive
+## ansible-massive

-This script is situated in ~pca/SYSADM/ansible-massive and was written for massive invocation of ansible on various hosts.
+This script is situated in __~pca/SYSADM/ansible-massive__ and was written for massive invocation of __ansible__ or __ansible-playbook__ executable on various hosts.
 For example:

 > $ ~pca/SYSADM/ansible-massive -r 'cwo-ccc-d' -u root -m shell
 > -a 'rsync -q -a --delete --delete-excluded --exclude=.[a-zA-Z]*
 > /acc/sys/default/ansible /var/lib/'

-\- will execute rsync on all cwo-ccc-d* machines from /acc/sys/Linux/hosts/hosts.masters file.
+\- will call __ansible__ and execute rsync on all cwo-ccc-d* machines from /acc/sys/Linux/hosts/hosts.masters file.
 Or

 > ~pca/SYSADM/ansible-massive -r 'cwo-ccc-a'

 \- will execute ansible ping module on the cwo-ccc-a* consoles.

-The playbooks are specified with __-p__ option.
-Any further information could be obtained from invocation of __ansible-massive__ without options or with __-h__
+The playbooks should be specified with __-p__ option.
+Further information could be obtained from invocation of __ansible-massive__ without options or with __-h__
 option: